GautamGupta/context-manager/readme.txt

 1. Enter a meaningful class name in the *body class* reaction
 1. Hit publish

-See a [screenshot](http://wordpress.org/extend/plugins/context-manager/screenshots/) of the below setup.
+See a [screenshot](http://wordpress.org/extend/plugins/context-manager/screenshots/) of the above setup.

 = Support =